-The Company's financial instruments comprise cash and cash equivalents, accounts receivables, advances to/from shareholder, accounts payable and accrued liabilities and long-term debt.
-The fair values of these financial instruments approximate their carrying values, unless otherwise noted, due to their short-term maturities or interest rates which management believes approximates those of similar instruments in the current market.
-Except as otherwise noted the Company is not exposed to significant risks in relation to its financial instruments.
+The Company's financial instruments comprise cash and cash equivalents, accounts receivables, accounts payable and accrued liabilities and long-term debt.
+The fair values of these financial instruments approximate

 The Company's risk management policies are established to identify and analyze the Company's risk, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
 There have been no changes to the Company's exposure to risks in respect of its financial instruments, and there have been no changes in respect of management's objectives, policies and processes in the management of its financial instruments from that of the prior reporting period.